Salaries of members of the United Kingdom Parliament: Historical salaries

-Members of parliament were unpaid until 1911, as it was assumed they had independent means, which restricted membership of Parliament to persons who were well-off.
-There had been attempts since the late 18th century to provide salaries.
-The Labour Party pressed for MPs to be paid, allowing men and women from 1918 who could not afford to serve unpaid to become Members of Parliament.

 The first regular salary was £400 per year, introduced in 1911.
 For comparison, average annual earnings were £70 in 1908.
+Salaries were reduced 10% in the 1930s, during the Great Depression.
 Some subsequent salary levels were £1,000 in 1946, £3,250 in 1964, £11,750 in 1980, and £26,701 in 1990.
 The increases in MPs' basic salaries since 1996 have been:

 In December 2013, the Independent Parliamentary Standards Authority recommended that pay be increased to £74,000 per annum, linked "to the pay of the people they represent".
 At the same time, pension benefits would be reduced, resettlement payments scrapped and expenses tightened.
-In July 2015, this was implemented (backdated to 8 May 2015, the day after the general election), with annual changes now "linked to changes in average earnings in the public sector".
+In July 2015, this was implemented (backdated to 8 May 2015, the day after the general election), with annual changes now linked to changes in "average earnings in the public sector using Office for National Statistics (ONS) figures".

 Additional salary

 Many MPs (the Prime Minister, ministers, the Speaker, senior opposition leaders, opposition chief whip, etc.) receive a supplementary salary for their specific responsibilities.
-As of 1 April 2015, these additional entitlements ranged from £15,025 for Select Committee Chairs to £79,990 for the Prime Minister.
+As of 15 December 2022, these additional entitlements on top of the basic salary for an MP ranged from £20,261 for government whips and assistant whips to £80,807 for the Prime Minister.
 On 24 May 2015 David Cameron announced that he intended to freeze ministerial pay for the next five years.

 Salary of the Prime Minister

 The Prime Minister does not always claim the total amount entitled to in legislation.
-The Prime Minister is entitled to other benefits, including the use of the Prime Minister's apartment at 10 Downing Street, the country house Chequers, and other official residences, and chauffeur-driven transport.
+The Prime Minister is entitled to other benefits, including the use of the Prime Minister's apartment at 10 Downing Street, the country house Chequers, and other official residences, and car and air transport.

 The Prime Minister's salary figures below include the salary for being an MP.